apankrat/notes/fast-case-folding/README.md

 Converting strings and characters between lower and upper cases is a very common need.

-In particular, case-insensitive string comparision is usually implemented this way - a comparison that often occurs on the program's fast paths as a part of data container lookups and content manipulation.
+In particular, case conversion is often used to implement *case-insensitive comparision*, an operation that is often present on the program's fast paths as a part of data container lookups and content manipulation.

-So it is usually desirable to make case conversions (and, by extension, case-insensitive comparisions) as fast as possible.
+So it is usually desirable to make case conversions as fast as possible.

 In this post we are going to look at one of the options - very fast case conversion using **compressed lookup tables**.